abacaj/unofficial-chatgpt-api/README.md

 ## NOTICE
 This library may or may not still work, ChatGPT has antibot measures in place and managing the session requires browsers.
-If you want to do this without a browser see here: https://twitter.com/abacaj/status/1602905680654094336

 ### Installation